TheJacksonLaboratory/crf_rnaseq_basics/chapters/mapping.md

 This command specifies the number of threads available `$cpus`, and the mode in which STAR is being run `genomeGenerate`, which triggers generation of a genome index.
 It also specifies the directory which will contain the index files `$dir_out`, and the input genomic sequence in FASTA format `$genome_fasta`.

-In order to facilitate batch processing on jaxhpc, while automatically allocating a reasonable number of compute threads and RAM, we can use the included sbatch script, `stardb.sh`:
+In order to facilitate batch processing on the JAX HPC cluster, while automatically allocating a reasonable number of compute threads and RAM, we can use the included sbatch script, `stardb.sh`:

 ```
 ## make a separate directory in which to do the work for this step: